MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 Don't forget to add the `./assets/alarm.wav` and `./assets/icon.png` to make it look and sound like a real notification.

-This step is done, let's move to the next one.
+This step is completed, so let's move to the next one.

 ## Store the last request timestamp

-If we use the default endpoint `/matches`, this will return all the live scores in real time.
+If we use the default endpoint `/matches`, this will return all the live scores in real-time.

 But we won't know which one was updated from our last request.
-If you build a website where the live scores are displayed, this will not be an issue, but for this project we just want to get the matches that changed betwen our requests.
+If you build a website where the live scores are displayed, this will not be an issue.

+But for this project, we just want to get the matches that changed between our requests.

 To do this, we will call `/matches/updates` and will provide the `last_update` query param that contains the timestamp of the last request.